alt-magick/Mage-The-Ascension/README.md

 #### Quintessence

 * Quintessence is the power source for Magic.
-Spending Quintessence points reduces the difficulty of a spell, up to your level of Arete.
+Spending Quintessence points adds a bonus to the arete roll for a spell.
 Meditation is required to regain Quintessence for at least an hour at a place of power.
 The maximum Quintessence a Mage can store is their Avatar score.
 Quintessence can also be stored in things that are carried by a Mage.